 I am a chartered accountant who was for some years in general practice, but for many years now I have practised exclusively as a forensic accountant, expert witness, commercial mediator and expert determiner.
 So, having spent many years with lawyers in courtrooms giving expert evidence, I can take a semi-independent view of disputes and their resolution.
-And having a day (weeks? months?) in court really isn’t the only way of resolving disputes!
+And having a day (weeks? or months?) in court really isn’t the only way of resolving disputes!

 Lord Woolf recognised this when going through the Access to Justice process and launching the Civil Procedure Rules in April 1999.
 And despite their many updates – the latest at the time of writing is update 140 as of April 2022 – the Overriding Objective of the Rules still holds good, and their implementation is set out in the very first part, as follows: